QuarkChain/goquarkchain/tests/loadtest/deployer/README.md

 - `Port` SSH port
 - `User` login name; currently only `root` is supported
 - `Password` password
-- `Service` defines type of service(s) you want to run in the host, can be "master", "slave", or "master,slave"
+- `Service` defines type of service(s) you want to run in the host, can be "master", "slave", or "master,slave"; make sure each cluster contains exact one master and at least one slave service.
-- `ClusterID` used to specify which cluster the service(s) on the host belongs to; so hosts with same ClusterID belongs to same cluster; if ClusterID is set to 0, the cluster will be started as a bootstrap node
+- `ClusterID` used to specify which cluster the service(s) on the host belongs to; so hosts with same ClusterID belongs to same cluster; ClusterID must be consecutive integers start from 0; if ClusterID is set to 0, the cluster will be started as a bootstrap node
 - `ChainNumber` defines the number of chains in each cluster, each chain has a number of shards
 - `ShardNumber` defines the number of shards in each cluster (must be power of 2, and an integral multiple of ChainNumber)
 - `TargetRootBlockTime` defines the target block interval of root chain in seconds, since "POW_SIMULATE" is used for consensus